-Water is one of the few things necessary for all forms of life on the planet.
+Water is one of the few things necessary for all forms of life.

-As a human being, water is important to us for hundreds of different reasons and is crucial in our way of life.
+As human beings, water is essential to us for hundreds of different reasons and is crucial in our way of life.

 We need to ingest it to survive, we need it to bathe, and our bodies are composed of more than 55 percent water.

-As a result, the fear of water seems almost impossible, but it exists and it can be incredibly dangerous to live with it.
+As a result, the fear of water seems almost impossible, but it exists, and it can be hazardous to live with it.